KKSB Raspberry Pi 4 Case Black / Silver

 The KKSB Raspberry Pi 4 case is an affordable but premium case that provides good protection to your board, with simple and quick assembly.

-The Raspberry Pi 4 case is made of Powder-coated steel and includes finishing in anodized aluminium.
+The Raspberry Pi 4 case is made of Powder-coated steel and includes finishing in anodized aluminum.
 The included rubber feet keep the case stable on most surfaces.

 The precision laser cutting of the case means that cut-outs are available for all the connectors of the board that you required to access.